Publications

 Canadian Society for Civil Engineering (CSCE)

-Proceedings of the Annual Conference and General Meeting of the CSCE - 2012
+Proceedings of the Annual Conference and General Meeting of the CSCE - 2012, Edmonton, AB

 Posters and Stand-Alone Presentations